UdeshyaDhungana/.emacs.d/README.md

 # .emacs.d

-This repository contains two of my emacs configuration.
-The first one is my epersonal one, on the project root.
+This repository contains two of my emacs configurations.
+The first one is my personal one, on the project root.
 The other one is inside the `personal` directory, which contains `prelude` config files.

 ## Personal